Swati81/Python-Programming/README.md

-# python-ineuron-assignmts
+# python-assignmts
-This is my ineuron python assignments
+This is my python assignments